One of my earliest obstacles was my belief that I didn’t have anything to offer the world.

 Perhaps you’ve felt that way, too?

-You might have some insights to share, but you stop yourself.
+You feel like you have something to share, but you stop yourself.

 You wonder: Isn’t this obvious?
 Doesn’t everyone already know this?
 Why would someone pay me for what I know?